; Becoming a Council Member - Local Government Elections 2021 - City of Wanneroo

 Becoming a Council Member

-To nominate to become a Council Member (whether that be the Mayor or a Councillor) you must:
+To nominate to become a Council Member (Mayor or Councillor) you must:

-• Not be disqualified from being an Council Member under a provision of the Local Government Act 1995;
+• not be disqualified from being a Council Member under a provision of the Local Government Act 1995;

-• If you are a current Council Member, have a term that ends on Election Day, unless you are standing for Mayor.
+• have a term that ends on Election Day unless you are standing for Mayor if you are a current Council Member

 Nominations are to be finalised and lodged in person with the City’s Returning Officer, who is responsible for the local government elections once the nomination period opens.